 Other pictures in stereo (use 3D cyan-red glasses), movies, and other data of the Sun's corona are available from NASA's STEREO mission (and other site)---two nearly identical space observatories, one ahead of the Earth in its orbit and one trailing behind, will trace the flow of energy and matter from the Sun to the Earth.

 Fast-moving ions can escape the Sun's gravitational attraction.
 Moving outward at hundreds of kilometers/second, these positive and negative charges travel to the farthest reaches of the solar system.
 They are called the solar wind.
 The solar wind particles passing close to a planet with a magnetic field are deflected around the planet.
 Fluctuations in the solar wind can give energy to the trapped charged particles in the planet's radiation belts.
 Particles with enough energy can leave the belts and spiral down to the atmosphere to collide with molecules and atoms in the thermosphere of the planet.
 When the charged particles hit the planet's atmosphere, they make the gas particles in the atmosphere produce emission spectra---the aurorae (see the aurorae section in the planets chapter for more details).
 During solar maximum the increased number and energy of the solar wind particles produce more extensive auroral displays in the Earth's atmosphere---the aurorae can even be seen by those at latitudes near 30° north or south!
 Usually, aurorae are seen by only those above 50° N latitude (or 50° S latitude for the aurora australis).
-The effects of the solar wind on the Earth is described more fully in the Space Weather site at Rice University (Houston, TX; will display in another window) and NASA's Solar Dynamics Observatory.
+The effects of the solar wind on the Earth is described more fully in the NOAA Space Weather Prediction Center and NASA's Solar Dynamics Observatory.

 Go back to previous section -- Go to next section